Caborne History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The name Caborne belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in Cliburn, a small parish in the county of Westmorland (now part of Cumbria).
 The place name dates back to c.
 1140 when it was listed as Clibbrun.
 Literally it means "stream by the cliff or bank," from the Old English words "clif" + "burna."
-CITATION[CLOSE]

 Early Origins of the Caborne family